kjeldflarup/bettemvc-core/README.md

-# simplemvc
+# bettemvc
-Simple PHP MVC web framework
+A small PHP MVC web framework

+The work "Bette" is a Jutlandish dialect work for small.